 Jarrah honey has a unique ratio of fructose to glucose, the two main monosaccharides (sugars) in honey.
 Jarrah honey has a high proportion of fructose to glucose.
 As the GI of fructose is very low, the total GI of Jarrah honey is also low.

 Low glycemic foods can help reduce insulin response within the body and this can also help improve cholesterol levels.
 Jarrah honey may be suitable in moderation for diabetics.* This unusual combination of sugars can be useful for endurance and athletic training and increasing stamina.

 The low glucose content means that Jarrah honey is less likely to crystallise than most other honeys.

 Honey can be a valuable source of antioxidants or ‘free radical scavengers’.
 The National Cancer Institute of Australia states that foods with high levels of antioxidants help fight free radicals that attack healthy cells.
-Antioxidants in honey include organic acids and phenolic compounds such as flavonoids.
+Antioxidants in honey include organic acids and phytochemicals such as flavonoids.

-Jarrah honey’s dark colour indicates the high content of pigments with antioxidant properties.
-It has two to three times higher antioxidants compared to Manuka honey.
-This makes it a great natural anti-ageing treatment and may aid in supporting cell renewal.
+Jarrah honey’s dark colour indicates the high content of phytochemicals with antioxidant properties.
+It has more antioxidants compared to Manuka honey, making it a great alternative as a potential natural anti-ageing treatment which may also aid in supporting cell renewal.

 *Please consult your healthcare professions before using honey for any medicinal purposes*